ConorC-git-loc/twitter-lite/README.md

 User can unfollow another user

+User can search for other users by their name or email

 User can see how many followers they have, how many are following

 User can see who they are following and who is following them